MNiMORPH/LSDTT-Guide/README.md

 ### Download

-Make a directory for LSDTT and download it from GitHub.
+Make a directory for LSDTT2 and download it from GitHub.
 ```sh
 mkdir $HOME/LSDTopoTools
 cd $HOME/LSDTopoTools